 - (g) Council and City Manager Comment.
 The Mayor, each Councilor and the City Manager shall have the opportunity to make comment on any item of public interest during the opening exercises.
 The Mayor shall have a maximum of five minutes, and each Councilor and the City Manager shall have a maximum of two minutes for Council comment.
 Members of the public in attendance at the meeting may be recognized by Council, but may not speak during Council and City Manager Comment. - (h) Consent Calendar.
-To expedite the Council's business, the approval of minutes, and other routine agenda items shall be placed on the Consent Calendar.
-All items on the Consent Calendar will be approved by a single motion, unless the item is pulled for separate consideration.
-Any item on the Consent Calendar may be pulled for separate consideration by any member of the Council.
+In order tTo expedite the Council's business, the approval of minutes, and other routine agenda items shall be placed on the Consent Calendar.
+All items on the Consent Calendar will be approved by a single motion, unless the item is pulled for further separate consideration.
+Any item on the Consent Calendar may be pulled removed for separate consideration by any member of the Council.
 For the purposes of this rule, separate consideration means any proposal to adopt a different course of action than that recommended in the staff report, or a determination that debate on a proposed course of action is deemed desirable, any questions to staff on any item, and any item where a Councilor must declare a conflict of interest. - (i) Council Notification of Land Use Decisions.
-For purposes of Council review under SRC 300.1050, notification of land use decisions shall be made by posting on the City's website, and by notification by email to the citycouncil@cityofsalem.net listserv.
-Any member of the public may request to be placed on the listserv.
-Land use chairs of neighborhood associations shall be placed on the listserv.
-Posting shall occur no later than the time the meeting agenda where the items appear is published on the City's website preceding the meeting where an abstract of the decision is placed on the agenda.
-Call-up of a decision shall be made on the first regular Council meeting following Council notification of the land use decision pursuant to this subsection.
-(Resolution 2016-44) - (j) Special Orders of Business.
+For purposes of Council review under SRC 300.1050, notification of land use decisions shall be made by posting on the City's website, and by notification by <a href="mailto:e

+(j)(i) on the first regular Council meeting following Council notification of the land use decision pursuant to this subsection.
+(Resolution 2016-44)

+(k)(j) Special Orders of Business.
 Agenda items that are deferred from the Consent Calendar; business that requires the selection from among options or that are of special importance to the Council; Mayor or Councilor items; any business held over from a previous meeting, other than public hearings and ordinances; management reports of special importance as determined by the City Manager; formal presentations by city boards, city commissions, city committees, neighborhood associations; and formal presentations by outside agencies providing services to or for, or engaged in other activities with the City, will be placed under Special Orders of Business.
 Items removed from the Consent Calendar shall have priority over any other Special Order of Business.
 (Resolution 2016-44)

 Mayor and Councilor Items.
 New Business brought by the Mayor or Councilor shall appear on the agenda as a special order of business.
-Any member of Council requesting that an item of new business be placed on the agenda should submit the request to the City Manager, in writing, not later than 9:00 a.m. the Tuesday preceding the Council meeting.
+Any member of Council requesting that an item of new business be placed on the agenda should submit the request to the City Manager, in writing, not later than 9:30-00 a.m. the Tuesday preceding the Council meeting.
 Any item of new business provided after this deadline may be added to the agenda as an addition, but shall not be acted upon at the meeting where first presented.
 (Resolutions 87-29; 92-41; 94-42; 97-125; 98-9; 98-206; 2001-19; 2002-81; 2009-35; 2009-95; 2011-46; 2012-2; 2016-44)

-(k) Public Hearings.
+(1)(k) Public Hearings.
 Public Hearings shall begin no later than 7:30 p.m.
 Unless otherwise required by law or Council motion, public hearings shall be scheduled by the City Manager, and may be rescheduled without further action by the Council.
 (Resolution 2016-44)